Oliver Travel Trailers

 Be Prepared for All Weather Conditions

-When traveling during the spring and summer months, keep an eye on the temperature spikes as well.
-It is easy to feel comfortable with cloudy and sunny forecasts without examining the temperatures (highs and lows) that each day will experience.
+When traveling during the spring and summer, keep an eye on the temperature spikes.
+It is easy to feel comfortable with cloudy and sunny forecasts without examining the temperatures (highs and lows) each day will experience.
 Even if the air conditioning system in your RV is first-class, you should never put too much trust in it – especially when you consider the abundance of scenarios in which the AC system can fail.

-In addition to a pet temperature monitor for RVs, you should consider setting the generator in your RV to start automatically during an emergency.
-This modification allows the AC system to run even when your RV does not have any electricity flowing into it.
+In addition to a pet temperature monitor for RVs, consider setting the generator in your RV to start automatically during an emergency.
+This modification allows the AC system to run even when no electricity is flowing into it.

 Keep Good Notes to Update Plans for Future Trips